-Jump Down to Our Brazil Itineraries-

 Explore Ouro Preto – a UNESCO Cultural Heritage of Humanity – as part of a visit to small towns that developed during Brazil’s Gold Rush in the late 1600s.
 Ouro Preto has the most valuable collection of baroque art and the largest homogeneous complex of Brazilian’s baroque architecture.

 Salvador, in the north, retains in colonial charm and historic architecture.
 It was Brazil’s first capital in 1549 is one of America’s oldest colonial cities.
-Situated on the coast, spend two days here and then two more relaxing at the beach Praia do Forte just north of the city.
+Spend two days in Salvador and then two more on the beaches of Praia do Forte north of the city.

-~We recommend 2 full days to see both the Brazilian and Argentine sides of the falls~
+~We recommend 2 full days for the Brazilian & Argentine sides~

-Iguazu means ‘Great River’ in the indigenous Guarani language and there could hardly be a more fitting name.
-The falls border Brazil and Argentina and after rising in the highlands, the river runs westward joining 30 tributaries before merging with the great Paraná river – then plunges thunderously over an 80m high cliff in the midst of virgin forest.
+Iguazu means ‘Great River’ in the indigenous Guarani language and there couldn’t be a more fitting name.
+The falls border Brazil and Argentina and after rising in the highlands, the river runs westward joining 30 tributaries before merging with the great Paraná river, then plunges over an 80m high cliff in the midst of virgin forest.

 No matter which side of the falls you stay in, we recommend a visit to both national parks for a complete experience.
-Choosing to stay in Brazil does have one big advantage over Argentina – the option for total luxury at Belmond Hotel Das Cataratas also means you can explore the national park outside of opening hours on your own as the property is located within the borders of the park.
+Choosing to stay in Brazil does have one big advantage over Argentina – the option for total luxury at Belmond Hotel Das Cataratas means you can explore the national park outside of opening hours as the property is located inside the park.

 Pantanal & Amazon